On the eve of the White House announcing three new

 quoted Christopher Chestnut, who is representing

-urged by a Minaj representative to turn down a contract for a
+claims he was urged by a Minaj representative to turn down a

 Minaj may not be too worried.
 Howard Hogan, IP partner at Gibson Dunn,

 said Davidson has asserted a "grab bag of tort and quasi

 contract claims" but noted the law often does not protect

 complaint implicitly acknowledges that it would be very